wkumari/draft-wkumari-opsawg-sdi/README.md

 3.1.
 Device key generation

    Each devices requires a public-private key keypair, and for the public part to be published and retrievable by the operator.
+The cryptograthic algorithm and keylenghts to be used are out of the scope of this document.
 This section illustrates one method, but, as with much of this document the exact mechanism may will vary by vendor.
 [I-D.gutmann-scep] is one method which vendors may want to strongly consider.

    During the manufacturing stage, when the device is initially powered on, it will generate a public-private keypair.
 It will send its